LivelyKernel/LivelyKernel/README.md

 This runs tests in the browser you specified in testing/config.js.
 See `lk test --help` for all [the test runner options](https://github.com/rksm/LivelyKernel/wiki/Lk-script-test).

-### LivelyKernel on Travis-CI
+### Continuous Integration

-We use [Travis-CI](http://www.travis-ci.org) to run tests continuously on every commit into the Master branch:
+[Travis-CI](http://www.travis-ci.org) runs tests continuously on every commit into the master branch:
 [![Build Status](https://secure.travis-ci.org/rksm/LivelyKernel.png?branch=master)](http://travis-ci.org/rksm/LivelyKernel)

 ## Contributing

-Please this [wiki page](https://github.com/rksm/LivelyKernel/wiki/Git-Github-Hints) for some best practices to work with git and github.
+Please have a look at this [wiki page](https://github.com/rksm/LivelyKernel/wiki/Git-Github-Hints) for our conventions on how to work with git and github.

 All code is published under the [MIT license](https://github.com/rksm/LivelyKernel/blob/master/LICENSE).